shakti230/Project2018/README.md

 *Figure 18*

+### Analysis 11
-#### Analysis 11 -  Display data in histograms to show petal and sepal width and length
+Display data in histograms to show petal and sepal width and length.

 - See project repository for python code used to run this output.